splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/2-2-setup-linux.md

 ### C# Tools

-For coding in C#, you will need to install the `.NET` framework, also commonly called _dotnet_.
-You will use this to create, build, and run your C# project code.
+For coding in C#, you will need to install the `.NET` SDK which will allow you to use the *dotnet* terminal command to create, build, and run your C# project code.

-:::tip[Which version should I use?]
-We recommend using **.NET 8.0**, which you can install with the following command:
+Download the latest version of the .NET SDK using the following command:

 ```bash
 curl -sSL https://dot.net/v1/dotnet-install.sh | bash /dev/stdin
 ```

-You will also need to add .dot to your PATH environment variable.
+You will also need to add .dotnet to your PATH environment variable.

 ```bash
 echo 'export DOTNET_ROOT=$HOME/.dotnet' >> ~/.bashrc